airbytehq/airbyte/docs/connector-development/tutorials/adding-incremental-sync.md

         print(json.dumps(output_message))
 ```

-That code requires to add a new import in the file:
+That code requires to add a new library import in the `source.py` file:
 ```python
 from datetime import timezone
 ```